veyseltech2020/DevOps/hands-on/jenkins/jenkins-02-building-jenkins-job/README.md

   - Go to `Build` section and choose appropriate build step from `Add build step` dropdown menu.

-  - Write down just ``echo "Hello World, This is my first job"` to execute shell command, in textarea shown.
+  - Write down just ``echo "Hello World, This is my first Jenkins job"` to execute shell command, in textarea shown.

   - Click `apply` and `save`  buttons.